pav3l-abramov/ServiceApp/README.md

 # ServiceApp
- Creating a test program for Android with a service
+ Creating a test program for Android with a service and broadcast receiver